jack2684/alpinely.ai/README.md

 We make lightweight and practical tools for life.

-## Upload your audio
+## Connectin your audio books
 Self-service upload is coming soon!
-Before that please reach out to us to upload your own audio.
+Before that feel free to send audio files to <jack@alpinely.ai>

-contact us at <jack@alpinely.ai>

-## How to upload from audible?
+## How to get audio from [audible](https://www.audible.com/)?

 [Libation](https://github.com/rmcrackan/Libation) is a great free open-source tool to download audio book mp3 + cue.
 Highly recommend it.

+## How to get audio from [libro.fm](https://libro.fm/)?

+[libro.fm](https://libro.fm/) is a great platform that support mp3 download officically.
+You just need to go to your library: https://libro.fm/user/library